 Registrars

 MadRiverWeb (MRW) encourages clients to allow us to administer their domains.
+MRW uses two services: Cloudflare and Tucows.
 MRW is a reseller of Tucows‘ wholesale unit OpenSRS.
-Whenever possible, we transfer registrations to Tucows.
-They are reliable and inexpensive, and real people can be contacted.
-They send a reminder 30 and 3 days prior to the renewal deadline, so it is virtually a fail-safe process.
-Our pricing is not the cheapest in town (but close), the system works, and it is my recommendation that the reliability and convenience is worth it.
+Each of these registrars are reliable and inexpensive.
+Real people can be contacted and reminders are sent.
+Our pricing is not the cheapest in town (but close), and it is my recommendation that the reliability and convenience is worth it.
 The range of prices I have seen (other than bait and switch introductory) is from $8.95 to $37.50 per year, and we are in the middle (see current pricing).
-A transfer to Tucows also adds an additional year to the registration; no time is lost.
+A transfer to one of our registrars adds an additional year to the registration; no time is lost.

 Purchasing & Looking Up Domains